Ragepanda/bit-cafe/README.md

 **See It In Action**

- * Check out our live website here: http://bitcoinsama.com/
+ * ~~Check out our live website here: http://bitcoinsama.com/~~ Live site was discontinued in 2021

  * Check out this [video demonstration](https://www.youtube.com/watch?v=NSLUzStpLTk) and explanation of our features